stefa168/ottimizzatore_lauree/README.md

 2. Install Node.js dependencies
     ```bash
     cd ottimizzatore_lauree/web
+    nvm use
-    npm install
+    npm i
     ```

-3. Install Python dependencies: This project uses the [uv project manager](https://docs.astral.sh/uv/), so the only command needed is
+3. Install Python dependencies: uv is the only supported tool for this project.
+The command to run is
     ```bash
     uv sync
     ```

 ## Running the Application

-1. Apply the database migrations
+1. Apply the database migrations.
+You'll need to first edit the `config.yaml` file to have the system correctly point to the database instance, which will need to be already set up.
    ```bash
    cd server
    litestar --app=v2.asgi:create_app database upgrade